Honorary Associate, Researcher Nursing History Research Unit

 Faithful followers of fashion?
 Interpreting Karitane, College of Nursing, Burwood NSW, October 2008

-Her community interests have been conservation and history and she is a long standing member of the New Zealand Historic Places Trust, The Royal New Zealand Forest and Bird Society.
+Clare’s community interests have been in history and conservation.
+She is a long standing member of the New Zealand Historic Places Trust, The Royal New Zealand Forest and Bird Society.
 She is a Foundation member of the Guardians of Pauatahanui Inlet, a member of the NSW Committee of the Australian and New Zealand Society of the History of Medicine and she is involved in auditing the collection of the Society for the Preservation of the Artifacts of Surgery and Medicine in Sydney.